LinhDo2208/Photo-Management/README.md

 _After running the program, a function menu will be displayed.
 Users can interact with the program by entering the corresponding number from 1 to 7.
-The program includes the following functions:
+The program includes the following functions:_

-_
-__**1. Add a new photo to the list
+1. Add a new photo to the list

 2. Show the list of photos

 3. Search for photos by name

 4. Edit photo information

 5. Delete a photo

 6. Recycle bin

-7. Sort the photo list**_
+7. Sort the photo list

 **I. Add a New Photo to the List**
 - Select “1” from the menu.